Tunamu/Decision-Making-Analysis-Assignment-2/README.md

  To download Victory, run this command:

-   npm install victory
+ -npm install victory

- then you type npm run to open project.
+ then you type "npm start" to open project.